vyenimi1/healthlink/frontend/README.md

-You need Node.js and npm:
-download them from the official Node.js website: https://nodejs.org/

-verify the installation by below commands in command prompt: node -v npm -v

-Step 1:
+Frontend:

+Install Node.js and React: Install Node.js and React on your machine.
-Install Dependencies: npm install
+Install Dependencies: Open your terminal and navigate to the frontend directory.
+Then run: npm install 3.Run the code using npm start

-Step 2:
-Run the App: npm start

-The application will be started in chrome/web browser at your system at port 3000
+It will automatically open a tab in browser other use http://localhost:3000/login

+Here I have already inserted few sample customers and hospitals details so ease the testing.

+Hospital login: Username – sample@email.com Password: pass123

+Customer login: Username: user1@email.com Password: password123